I beg to move,

 “on…the antenatal and post-natal period and produce a single set of standards for health care professionals…on the role of fathers.”

 To follow up on the point made by the previous speaker, my hon.
 Friend the Member for Congleton (Fiona Bruce), about a champion in Government, the report recommends that a Government “fatherhood champion” should be appointed.
 It adds that the champion should be either a “peer or senior MP”, so I am not auditioning for the role at the moment.
 It is, however, a very good recommendation.
 We see in our local authorities and the Scottish Parliament, where I used to sit, that where we have a dedicated champion, the issues are highlighted in Parliament and Members have the opportunity to express their views.
 A champion to drive things forward can be a positive step.

 I am about to enter another exciting chapter in my family life, in five weeks’ time.
 Looking around at all the hon.
 Members speaking as fathers today, I can see that it is a bright future—they are all bright eyed and bushy tailed.
 I look forward to it, and I greatly appreciate the time that my hon.
 Friend the Member for Chatham and Aylesford secured today to allow Parliament to discuss this important issue.

-I am sure we all wish and your wife very well.
+I am sure we all wish you and your wife very well.

 It is a pleasure to take part in this debate, and I congratulate my hon.
 Friend the Member for Chatham and Aylesford (Tracey Crouch) on securing it.